Miniontoby/pyrokid_cxr_clientm/README.md

 - Bleak: The main Bluetooth library, supports all platforms and is easy to work with, so that's why I'm using it.
 - pybluez: Secondary Bluetooth library, used when you're running on python <3.9, for the Rfcomm socket, which is built-in starting from python 3.9+
 - tzlocal: A library which allows me to get your machine's timezone name (like `Europe/Amsterdam`) to send with the `setGlassTime()` method
-- pycryptodome: A library for doing AES hashing, which is done in the `Md5Utils` class.
+- pycryptodome: A library for doing AES hashing, needed to do `CxrApi.checkGlassesSn()`, which will check if the clientSecret and license file are correct. *(altho this part is also edited to continue regardless of it being correct)*
+- requests: A library for performing a POST HTTP request for the `extend.version.check_util.CheckUtil` class.
+I could've used httplib, but requests is much easier to work with.
+- dataclasses_json: A library to make it easier to encode and decode dataclasses to and from JSON strings.

 ## API/Example